orchestron-orchestrator/sorespo/tutorial.md

 This returns several hundred lines of XML defining the full configuration of each of the core router devices.
 We can see from the XML namespaces ( `xmlns="urn:nokia.com:srlinux:`) that these are the vendor's models.

-## Adding a new Site to the Topology
+## Adding a new Core Router to the Topology

 In order to add a new router to the network, including provisioning the backbone links and iBGP peering, all we need to do is send in the configuration for that router.
 The configuration is defined in `test/quicklab-srl/netinfra-add-lju.xml`: